Alberta Jones Seaton

 Alberta Jones Seaton (December 24, 1924 – April 4, 2014) was one of the first African-American women awarded a doctorate in zoology, in Belgium in 1949.
 She then moved to East Africa, where she and her husband became involved in African independence movements and she developed an academic career.
 Her husband, Earle Seaton, was an international lawyer and then jurist in several countries.
 Alberta Seaton later moved with her husband to Bermuda and the Seychelles, continuing to pursue an academic career.
 Alberta Seaton specialized in embryology, studying biological processes in the eggs of several species across her career, including early studies in morphogenesis.
 Born in Houston, she became a longterm professor of biology at Texas Southern University (TSU), where she also served as first chair of the Faculty Assembly and director of freshman studies.
-Seaton had two children, born in Kenya and Tanganyika.
+Seaton had two children, born in Kenya and Bermuda.
 She died in Houston in 2014.

 Early life, education and doctoral work

 Alberta Jones was born in Houston, Texas on December 31, 1924.
 Her parents were Charles Alexander and Elizabeth (Polk) Jones.

 She graduated from Howard University with a bachelor science in zoology and chemistry in 1946.
 Jones spent the summer after graduation working at the Marine Biological Laboratory at Woods Hole, Massachusetts.
 She then earned her master's degree at Howard in 1947, studying with Tage U.H.
 Ellinger.

 While at Howard, she met Earle Seaton, from Bermuda, who was also a Howard biology student.
 Both wanted to study further, but as the barriers for African-Americans pursuing post-graduate study were high in the United States in the 1940s, the couple went to Europe for further study.
 Few African-American women were able to gain PhDs in the US in the 1940s, with Roger Arliner Young becoming the first African-American woman to gain a PhD in zoology in 1940, and Mary Logan Reddick gaining a PhD in neuroembryology in 1944.